A new network of NGOs piloting alternatives in Europe

 Network member Detentions Action’s report, Without Detention, highlights the opportunities for community-based alternatives to reduce the detention of migrants in the UK.

-This article first appeared in the International Detention Monitor (April 2017) and was revised on 27 April 2017.
+This article first appeared in the International Detention Monitor (April 2017) and was revised both on 27 April 2017 and on 16 July 2019 (Future Worlds Center’s name was replaced by Cyprus Refugee Council and the list of Network members was updated).